-GM1 NCO.IDE.S.115(b) Operations under VFR - flight and navigational instruments snow-covered areas where the colour of the surface cannot be distinguished from the colour of the sky and therefore no external reference is available.
+GM1 NCO.IDE.S.115(b) Operations under VFR - flight and navigational instruments that would allow the attitude to be maintained.
+Such conditions may occur over water, a desert or snow-covered areas where the colour of the surface cannot be distinguished from the colour of the sky and therefore no external reference is available.
 Cloud flying is not considered to be one of these conditions.